mrjones2014/codesettings.nvim/README.md

 ## Commands

+- `:Codesettings show` - show the resolved LSP config for each active LSP client; note that this only shows _active_ clients
-- `:Codesettings show` - show the resolved config found in local config files in your project
+- `:Codesettings local` - show the resolved local config found in local config files in your project
 - `:Codesettings files` - show the config files found in your project
 - `:Codesettings edit` - edit or create a local config file based on your configured config file paths
 - `:Codesettings health` - check plugin health (alias for `:checkhealth codesettings`)